-If you were invested in a Preferred Pricing Series of a Fund on November 22, 2018, and were entitled on that date to a Management Fee rate that is lower than the Management Fee rate applicable to that particular series of the Fund on or after November 23, 2018, then the lower Management Fee rate will continue to apply to that series of the Fund (the "Grandfathered Rate"), provided you otherwise continue to qualify for the particular series.
+If you were invested in a Preferred Pricing Series of a Fund on November 22, 2018, and were entitled on that date to a Management

+Fee rate that is lower than the Management Fee rate applicable to that particular series of the Fund on or after November 23, 2018, then the lower Management Fee rate will continue to apply to that series of the Fund (the "Grandfathered Rate"), provided you otherwise continue to qualify for the particular series.
 Additional investments in the same series of the same Fund will also receive the Grandfathered Rate.
 Please see the section entitled "Management Fee Reductions Applicable to Preferred Pricing Series" in the simplified prospectus dated November 23, 2017, for more information on the Management Fee applicable to Preferred Pricing Series on November 22, 2018.

-FEES AND EXPENSES PAY ts" for each series in exch ange for a fixed-rate annua
+FEES AND EXPENSES PAYABLE BY THE FUNDS

+Administration Fee

 We pay all operating expenses, other than "fund costs" for each series, in exchange for a fixed-rate annual administration fee (the "Administration Fee").
-Administration Fees are paid by each series of each Fund Administration Fees are subject to applicable taxes, including G.S.T. / H.S.T.
+Administration Fees are paid by each series of each Fund.
+Administration Fees are subject to applicable taxes, including G.S.T. / H.S.T.
 We provide the majority of services required for the Funds to operate, although we retain third parties to provide certain services.

-Administration Fee In exchange for the Administration Fee, the expenses borne by us on behalf of the Funds include (i) recordkeeping, accounting and fund valuation costs; (ii) custody safekeeping fees; (iii) audit and legal fees and (iv) the costs of preparing and distributing Fund financial reports, simplified prospectuses, and othe investor communications we are required to prepare to comply with applicable laws (other than the costs or complying with any new regulatory requirements, as described in "Fund Costs" below).
+In exchange for the Administration Fee, the expenses borne by us on behalf of the Funds include (i) recordkeeping, accounting and fund valuation costs; (ii) custody safekeeping fees; (iii) audit and legal fees; and (iv) the costs of preparing and distributing Fund financial reports, simplified prospectuses, and other investor communications we are required to prepare to comply with applicable laws (other than the costs of complying with any new regulatory requirements, as described in "Fund Costs" below).

 The Administration Fee is charged separately from the Management Fee for each series.
 It is calculated as a fixed annual percentage of the NAV of each series as indicated below.

-Fund Annual Administration Fee Rate for Series LB, LM, LP and LX, as applicable Annual Administration Fee Rate for Series LF, LF5, LW and LW5, as applicable
+Fund Annual Administration Fee Rate for Series LF, LF5, LW and LW5, as applicable

 Money Market Fund

 Mackenzie Canadian Money Market Fund 0.14% 0.15% for LF 0.14% for LW

 Fixed Income Funds

-Mackenzie Canadian Bond Fund 0.15%
+Mackenzie Canadian Bond Fund 0.17% 0.15%

-Mackenzie Canadian Short Term Income Fund 0.17%
+Mackenzie Canadian Short Term Income Fund

 Mackenzie Strategic Bond Fund

 Mackenzie Unconstrained Fixed Income Fund

-Mackenzie Floating Rate Income Fund
+Mackenzie Floating Rate Income Fund 0.20% 0.15%

-Mackenzie Global Green Bond Fund 0.20% 0.15%
+Mackenzie Global Green Bond Fund

-Mackenzie Global Sustainable Bond Fund 0.2070
+Mackenzie Global Sustainable Bond Fund

-Mackenzie Global Tactical Bond Fund ļ
+Mackenzie Global Tactical Bond Fund

 Mackenzie Corporate Bond Fund 0.18% 0.15%

 Balanced Funds

-Mackenzie Bluewater Canadian Growth Balanced Fund 0.21% 0.4594
+Mackenzie Bluewater Canadian Growth Balanced Fund 0.21% 0.15%

-Mackenzie Income Fund 0.15%
+Mackenzie Income Fund

 Mackenzie Strategic Income Fund

-Mackenzie Global Strategic Income Fund
+Mackenzie Global Strategic Income Fund 0.24% 0.15%

-Mackenzie Global Sustainable Balanced Fund 0.24% 0.15%
+Mackenzie Global Sustainable Balanced Fund

 Mackenzie Greenchip Global Environmental Balanced Fund